prototypefund/Digital_Bargeld-docs/anastasis.rst

     The server requires a valid "response" to the challenge associated with the UUID.
   :status 404 Not Found:
     The server does not know any truth under the given UUID.
-  :status 412 Precondition Failed:
-    The escrow provider responds with an EscrowChallenge_ object containing details on the challenge the user has to satisfy (see below).
   :status 503 Service Unavailable:
     Server is out of Service.

-  *Truth-Decryption-Key*: Key used to encrypt the Truth_ and which has to provided by the user.
+  *Truth-Decryption-Key*: Key used to encrypt the **truth** (see encrypted_truth within TruthUploadRequest_) and which has to provided by the user.
 The key is stored with the according EscrowMethod_.
-The server needs this key to get the info out of Truth_ needed to prepare an EscrowChallenge_.
+The server needs this key to get the info out of TruthUploadRequest_ needed to verify the $RESPONSE.

   **Details:**